Women's suffrage in the United States: National American Woman Suffrage Association

 Catt noted the rapidly growing women's club movement, which was taking up some of the slack left by the decline of the temperance movement.
 Local women's clubs at first were mostly reading groups focused on literature, but they increasingly evolved into civic improvement organizations of middle-class women meeting in each other's homes weekly.
 Their national organization was the General Federation of Women's Clubs (GFWC), founded in 1890.
 The clubs avoided controversial issues that would divide the membership, especially religion and prohibition.
 In the South and East, suffrage was also highly divisive, while there was little resistance to it among clubwomen in the West.
-In the Midwest, clubwomen had first avoided the suffrage issue out of caution, but after 1900 increasingly came to support it.
+In the Midwest, club women had first avoided the suffrage issue out of caution, but after 1900 increasingly came to support it.
 Catt implemented what was known as the "society plan," a successful effort to recruit wealthy members of the women's club movement whose time, money and experience could help build the suffrage movement.
-By 1914 women's suffrage was endorsed by the national General Federation of Women's Clubs.
+By 1914, women's suffrage was endorsed by the national General Federation of Women's Clubs.

 Catt resigned her position after four years, partly because of her husband's declining health and partly to help organize the International Woman Suffrage Alliance, which was created in Germany, Berlin in 1904 with Catt as president.
-In 1904 Anna Howard Shaw, another Anthony protégée, was elected president of the NAWSA.
+In 1904, Anna Howard Shaw was elected president of the NAWSA.
 Shaw was an energetic worker and a talented orator but not an effective administrator.
-Between 1910 and 1916 the NAWSA's national board experienced a constant turmoil that endangered the existence of the organization.
+Between 1910 and 1916, the NAWSA's national board experienced a constant turmoil that endangered the existence of the organization.

 Although its membership and finances were at all-time highs, the NAWSA decided to replace Shaw by bringing Catt back once again as president in 1915.
 Authorized by the NAWSA to name her own executive board, which previously had been elected by the organization's annual convention, Catt quickly converted the loosely structured organization into one that was highly centralized.